-Studies have found a greater risk of serious medical complications—such as dangerous bloodstream infections and breathing and feeding problems—in babies born before 39 weeks of .
+Studies have found a greater risk of serious medical complications—such as dangerous bloodstream infections and breathing and feeding problems—in babies born before 39 weeks of The time from conception to birth..
 “While there are risks to every pregnancy, the risks to the baby are higher if all organs are not completely developed,” Spong says.

-One NIH-funded study looked at more than 13,000 women who gave birth by elective (C-section) at 37 weeks or later.
+One NIH-funded study looked at more than 13,000 women who gave birth by elective (C-section) — Surgery to deliver a baby through the mother’s abdomen.
+(C-section) at 37 weeks or later.
 The babies delivered at 37 weeks were twice as likely as those born at 39 weeks to have complications—such as difficulty breathing, heart problems and seizures—that usually require time in a neonatal intensive care unit.

 Moms who choose to give birth early may also face their own health challenges.
 They have a greater chance of postpartum (after childbirth) depression; stronger, more frequent contractions during labor; and an increased chance of needing a C-section.
 Women who have a C-section have a greater risk of infection and a longer recovery time than women who’ve had a vaginal birth.

-“Know the true due date of pregnancy and get care early,” Spong advises.
+“Know the true due date of pregnancy and get Before birth or during pregnancy. care early,” Spong advises.